Merge Multiple Steps to One

 Merging steps means combining two or more separate steps into a single, more efficient.
 This is done to:

-- Simplify processes
+• Simplify processes

-- Reduce time or complexity
+• Reduce time or complexity

 3. How To Use Merge Multiple Steps Feature

-During profiling, after configuring a node and recording a scenario, the scenario will appear in the Scenario List.
-To merge steps within the scenario, click the Edit icon next to the recorded scenario to view the Scenario Steps list.
-Then, click the Select Steps button from top right corner to enable the checkboxes beside each step.
-Select the steps you want to merge, and click the Merge Multiple Steps icon which is available in top right corner besides cancel select.
-A pop-up will appear showing the selected steps.
-You can either click Create Custom Method to create a new custom method for these steps or choose Use Existing Method to apply an existing custom action.
+Firstly there are 2 types of merge, inline and dataset merge, To merge steps within the scenario, click the Edit icon next to the recorded scenario to view the Scenario Steps list.
+Then, click the Select Steps button to enable the checkboxes beside each step.
+Select the steps you want to merge, and click Merge Steps button.

 Note: A Verify action cannot be the first step in the scenario steps list.
 If you attempt to merge steps where a Verify action is first, a warning message will be displayed.
 Additionally, if there are multiple Verify actions among the selected steps, those steps cannot be merged.

-- How to create a new custom method in merge multiple steps
+1. How to create a new custom method in merge multiple steps

-Click on Create New Custom Method.
+Select Create Custom Method.
 In the File Name will be filled automatically based on the selected language.
 You can either choose an existing file from the dropdown or create a new one.
 Then Action Name, Method Name, and Description will be filled automatically, you can also edit them and click Submit to save the custom method.A pop-up will appear confirming that the method has been successfully created with the selected steps and method details.
 Alias name will be filled automatically in Alias Step field and there will also be suggestions available for you to choose, then click Merge Steps.
 The selected steps will be merged into a single step, which will be displayed in green.

 Note: The method will also be created under Utilities.
 If you try to edit a step that has been merged, and attempt to change its default or custom action, a pop-up will appear stating:

-"Changing Default/Custom Action will update all alias steps that currently use the existing action in the merged step." - How to use existing method in merge multiple steps
+"Changing Default/Custom Action will update all alias steps that currently use the existing action in the merged step."

 Click on Use Existing Method.
 The Create Custom Method pop-up will appear.
 In the Method Name field, select a suitable method from the dropdown to merge the selected steps.
 The method details will be displayed.
 Click Submit.